Duncan Robinson: Williams

+Personal life

+Robinson's older brother, Eli, committed suicide in 2025 after a schizophrenia diagnosis.
+Robinson and his family launched the Robinson Family Foundation to help others deal with mental health issues.

 Podcasting career

 In 2021, Duncan started a podcast called "The Long Shot Pod" with his friend Davis Reid.
-Produced by the podcasting company, ThreeFourTwo Productions owned by former NBA player JJ Redick.
-Each podcast features exclusive conversations between Duncan Robinson and his co-host Davis Reid, sometimes with NBA players as well as celebrities from other areas of media.
+Produced by the podcasting company, ThreeFourTwo Productions owned by former NBA player JJ Redick, each podcast features exclusive conversations between Duncan Robinson and his co-host Davis Reid, sometimes with NBA players as well as celebrities from other areas of media.
 The podcast has a total of 8 million views on YouTube.